idibidiart/react-native-responsive-grid/README.md

       <Row>
         <Col size={50}>
           <Text>
-            This column is 25% of the width of the top level row
+            This column is 25% of the outer view's width (or 25% of the screen width if the top level Row has no parent)
           </Text>
         </Col>
       </Row>